Egypt : Safety by City

 TRANSPORT & TAXIS RISK : MEDIUM

 Transport is not Egypt’s strong point either.
-You can count of poorly maintained roads, and reckless drivers with little concern about other people’s safety.
+You can count on poorly maintained roads and reckless drivers with little concern about other people’s safety.
 There have also been reports of assault happening in microbuses.
 Use trains as they are the safest option.

 PICKPOCKETS RISK : HIGH

-Pickpockets and purse snatching are the norm in Egypt, especially in crowded places, around tourist landmarks and on the metro, train stations or airport.
+Pickpockets and purse snatching are the norm in Egypt, especially in crowded places, around tourist landmarks, and on the metro, train stations, or airports.
 Be very careful and keep your belongings tightly by your side.

 NATURAL DISASTERS RISK : MEDIUM

 Egypt is located in a seismically active zone, with earthquakes that cause severe damage.
 The last major one was in 1996.
 Also common are the sand storms that occur between March and May every year.